-3. Pull the cable tightly along the side of the fitting and mark the cable 1-3/16" from the end of the fitting opposite the post.
+2. Pull the cable tightly along the side of the fitting and mark the cable 1-3/16" from the end of the fitting opposite the post.
 Mark and cut the cable on your mark.

-4. At opposite end post with tensioning terminal, detach the body from the Threaded Bolt to allow cable slack so you can perform the next step.

-Back at post with swageless terminal, , push the cable into the hole in the fitting as far as it will go (approx. 1-1/16").
-Twist the cable in a right hand direction as you push it into the fitting.
+- 3. At post with tensioning terminal, detach the body from the threaded eye to allow cable slack so you can perform the next step. - 4.
+At post with swageless terminal, push the cable into the hole in the fitting as far as it will go (approximately 1-1/16").
+Twist the cable in a clockwise direction as you push it into the fitting.

 Note: If you have trouble inserting the cable into the fitting, it may be because the locking wedges have become stuck.
 This is not a defect!
-Here's what you can do to "free the wedges" - For Pull-Lock® or Push-Lock® fittings for 1/8" cable, using either a PL-KEY or 1/4" diameter bolt, insert the PL-KEY or bolt into the hole and press until the wedges move freely.
-Perform the same operation for a 3/16" Pull-Lock® or Push-Lock®, except use a 16d nail or another tool with 1/8" or smaller diameter.
+Here's what you can do to "free the wedges" - For Push-Lock® fittings for 1/8" cable, using either a PL-KEY or 1/4" diameter bolt, insert the PL-KEY or bolt into the hole and press until the wedges move freely.
+Perform the same operation for a 3/16" Push-Lock®, except use a 16d nail or another tool with 1/8" or smaller diameter.
 Anything larger than what is recommended can actually get stuck inside the fitting - NOT what you want!